 Move over, beef burger!
 There's a new vegan burger in town, and it's made with chickpeas.
 If you're looking for a delicious and satisfying alternative to the traditional burger, look no further than this recipe.
-This chickpea burger vegan recipe is easy to make, healthy, and filling - plus, they're perfect for any occasion.
+This chickpea burger recipe is easy to make, healthy, and filling - plus, they're perfect for any occasion.
 Whether you're hosting a backyard barbecue or simply looking for a quick and easy dinner option, these burgers will surely hit the spot.
 So give them a try today!

-During summertime and grilling season, sometimes it can be hard to find grill-friendly vegan recipes other than grilled veggies or impossible burgers!
+This is one of our favorite vegan Summer recipes, being grilling season, sometimes it can be hard to find grill-friendly vegan recipes other than grilled veggies or impossible burgers!

 Homemade veggie burgers can be made with different grains like black beans and beets, but we love chickpea burgers above all.
 Best of all, chickpeas are a great source of plant-based protein.

 - Totally Vegan

 - Cooked or canned chickpeas (garbanzo beans): Chickpeas are the main ingredient and provide a nutty, slightly sweet flavor and a meaty texture to the burger patty.

 - Ground cumin: Cumin adds a warm, earthy flavor to the burgers and enhances the other spices and ingredients.

 - Green onions: add a fresh, slightly sweet, and pungent flavor to the dish, and provide a mild crunch.